Saturday Progam

 Because of the many benefits of Arts Education, the government’s STEM standards (Science, Technology, Engineering and Math) have been expanded to incorporate the Arts: STEAM (Science, Technology, Engineering, Arts and Math).
 Extensive research has demonstrated that arts education:

-• engages students in learning
+• Engages students in learning

-• contributes to higher test scores in every subject area
+• Contributes to higher test scores in every subject area

-• reduces truancy and dropout rates
+• Reduces truancy and dropout rates

-• helps prepare students for the expectations of the twenty-first century workforce, which include the ability to innovate, communicate and collaborate.
+• Helps prepare students for the expectations of the twenty-first century workforce, which include the ability to innovate, communicate and collaborate.

-Unfortunately, even though Arts education in dance, music, theater is mandated in the State Education Code, this code does not mandate schools to follow these content standards, which leaves implementation of arts education to the discretion of each school district.
+Unfortunately, even though Arts education in dance, music, theater is mandated in the State Education Code, this code does not mandate schools to follow these content standards, which leaves the implementation of arts education to the discretion of each school district.

 While privately funded high quality arts programs have been maintained in wealthier school districts, a child’s access to arts education should not be predicated by where they happen to live.
 In addition, most school districts are beyond their depth when trying to integrate their visually impaired students into whatever art programs they do have available.
 That’s where AMB is providing an invaluable service to school districts.